Making an offer before selling your existing home

 It will enable you to secure your next home

-Gazumping – the act of offering a higher price for a property where a sale has already been agreed – is on the rise.
-In addition to this, around one-in-three property sales will collapse after being agreed.
+Gazumping – offering a higher price for a property after a sale has already been agreed – is on the rise.
+In addition to this, around one in three property sales will collapse after being agreed.
 Making an offer on a house before selling yours means that the odds are stacked against you.
 If you’re serious about securing your next property, you’ll need to do everything you can to stop that sale collapsing.
-This means being able to proceed swiftly with the purchase and making the process as stress-free for the seller as possible.
+This means proceeding swiftly and making the process as stress-free for the seller as possible.
 This simply isn’t possible if you still have another property to sell before being able to proceed.

 You will be able to accurately budget for your next property

-Until you’ve sold your current property, it’s difficult to know how much you can afford to pay for your next home.
-Your current home may sell for more than you were expecting, in which case you may be able to consider purchasing a more expensive home that you previously thought was out of reach.
-Alternatively, you may have to drop your asking price to attract a buyer, in which case the property you’ve made an offer on may become unaffordable.
+Until you’ve found a buyer, it’s difficult to know how much you can afford for your next home.
+Your current property may sell for more than you were expecting, providing you with a bigger budget.
+Alternatively, you may have to drop your asking price to attract a buyer.
+If that happens, the property you’ve made an offer on may become unaffordable.

 You can move forward with your purchase

-Until you’ve sold your current property it would be incredibly risky to move forward with the legal aspect of purchasing your new home.
+Until you’ve got a buyer, it would be incredibly risky to progress the legal aspect of buying your new home.
 As soon as the formal conveyancing process starts, there will be a cost involved.
-If you’re unable to sell your existing property, or you do not achieve your expected asking price for it, and the purchase of the new property falls through, the money you’ve paid will have been wasted.
+If things don’t go to plan and the purchase of the new property falls through, you’ll be out of pocket.

 Do market conditions affect making an offer on a house before selling yours?